tabedzki/cbe423/at_home/python_setup/README.md

 - If you already have Anaconda installed on your machine, it may not play nicely with VS Code by default unless you have added it to your system `PATH`, which the commands below achieve.
 If you want to use your pre-existing Anaconda environment, you need to provide the full path to the Python executable, which you can find via `which python` in the terminal.

+## Installing Git

+Please [install git](https://git-scm.com/install/).
+We will not actively use git throughout the course, but it is necessary for installing a few packages we might use.

 ## Installing Miniconda

 ### Windows